-Attendance Management Interviews
+4. Attendance Management Interviews

-- 7.1 Attendance Management interviews will be arranged with employees whose absence record, including periods of industrial injury, falls into the following categories:- - 3 certified (Self Certified (SC) or Medically Certified (MC)) absences within 6 months or 5 certified (SC or MC) absences within 12 months.
-Note: This criteria is not applied on a pro rata basis. - 6 working days (or hours equivalent) within 6 months or 8 working days (or hours equivalent) within 12 months (applied on a pro rata basis); or - any period of unauthorised absences. - 7.2 Attendance Management Interviews will be arranged promptly following the absence to which they relate to ensure that decisions taken are current and relevant.
+Attendance Management interviews\ will be arranged with employees whose absence record, including periods of industrial injury, falls into the following categories:-

+- 3 certified (Self Certified (SC) or Medically Certified (MC) absences within 6 months or 5 certified (SC or MC) absences within 12 months.
+Note: This criteria is not applied on a pro rata basis. - 6 working days or 42 hours within 6 months or 8 working days or 56 hours within 12 months (applied on a pro rata basis); or - any period of unauthorised absences.

+Attendance Management Interviews\ will be arranged promptly following the absence to which they relate to ensure that decisions taken are current and relevant.

-Note: Interviews for all employees will be conducted by Managers / Immediate Supervisors who are suitably trained and / or experienced in attendance management.
+Note: Interviews for all employees will be conducted by line managers who are suitably trained and / or experienced in attendance management.

 Employees may choose to be accompanied by a colleague or trade union representative to any formal meeting convened with management under the Attendance Management Policy.

-All attendance management interviews must be recorded using the appropriate documentation.
+\All attendance management interviews must be recorded using the appropriate documentation formal/follow up.

-Management Considerations
+5. Management Considerations

-- 8.1 Throughout the attendance management process managers will consider appropriate interventions and reference to other Glasgow Life Policies and arrangements to support recovery and return to work:
+Throughout the attendance management process line managers will consider appropriate interventions and reference to other Glasgow Life Policies and arrangements to support recovery and return to work:

 - Arrangements to support mental health in the workplace

 - Engagement with Employee Assistance

 - Occupational Health Referral

 - Health and Safety Policy

 - Work life Balance arrangements

 - Alcohol and Drugs in the Workplace Policy

 - Employee Harassment Policy

-- Employment of Disabled People
+- Equality Act 2010